 A Trip To Rocky Point is a fun bit of musical Americana that was published in Boston in 1890.
 Walter Burke composed it for two banjos, guitar, mandolin, optional vocal quartette, and sound effects.

 One fine Saturday afternoon in August 1997 several members of the Washington Guitar Society (Washington, D.C.) got together and worked it up from scratch, playing the banjo parts on guitars capoed at the third fret.
 Some of the players were very accomplished, others of us were dedicated amateurs and students.
-You will hear imperfections, but if you let that detract from your enjoyment of this happy, high-spirited music, well, you can see me about that.
+You might hear imperfections, but if you let that detract from your enjoyment of this happy music... well, you can see me about that.

 Make no mistake; they don't write 'em like this anymore!